Does Transliteration Help Multilingual Language Modeling?: Introduction

-First, we pretrain two ALBERT \citep{Lan2020ALBERTAL} models from scratch on the Indo-Aryan languages of the OSCAR corpus \citep{OrtizSuarezSagotRomary2019}.
-One of the models is pretrained with original scripts and the other after transliterating to a common script.
-Then, we evaluate the models on four diverse downstream tasks from the IndicGLUE benchmark dataset.
-We use nine random seeds on all downstream finetuning tasks.
-In order to rigorously compare the two models, we perform the Mann-Whitney U test (MWU) between the uni-script model (group 1) and the multi-script model (group 2).
-MWU test lets us verify whether the performance differences of the two models are significant or not.
-Apart from statistical significance, we also report three different effect sizes to conclusively determine whether the magnitude of improvement due to transliteration is useful in practice.
+We empirically measure the effect of transliteration on the downstream performance of MLLMs.
+We pretrain ALBERT (Base, 11M Parameters) \citep{Lan2020ALBERTAL} and RemBERT (Base, 192M Parameters) \citep{Chung2021RethinkingEC} models from scratch on Indic languages.
+We pretrain two variants of each model, one with the original writing scripts and the other after transliterating to a common writing script.
+Henceforth, we will refer to the transliterated script model as uni-script model and the other as a multi-script model.
+We evaluate the models on downstream tasks from the IndicGLUE benchmark dataset \citep{kakwani-etal-2020-indicnlpsuite}.
+In order to rigorously compare the two models, we finetune using nine random seeds on all downstream tasks.
+Then we perform the Mann-Whitney U test (MWU) between the uni-script and multi-script models.
 Using the MWU test, we conclude that transliteration significantly benefits the low-resource languages without negatively affecting the comparatively high-resource languages.